 Coping with Insomnia in Recovery

-Recovery is about finding freedom from addiction—but it’s also about taking a broader, all-encompassing view of your health.
-As you make your way down the road to recovery, you should focus on mental, physical, and spiritual health in equal measure.
+Recovery is about finding balance and understanding that sleep is sacred; insomnia is not.
+Recovery is not just about freedom from addiction, but it is also about taking a broader, all-encompassing view of your health and behaviors.
+While making your way down the road to recovery, focus on mental, physical, and spiritual health in equal measure.

-One important part of this is sleep.
-Your body and mind need sleep—roughly eight hours a night of good, deep sleep—to recharge.
-Without sufficient sleep, you won’t have the strength or the positivity to face the rigors of everyday life, much less life in recovery.
+Naps do a body good, but you won’t achieve the necessary cycle count.
+Work towards eight to nine hours of quality sleep a night.
+Because without sufficient sleep, you won’t have the strength or the positivity to face the rigors of everyday life, much less life in recovery.

 Unfortunately, many people experience sleep problems in the early days of recovery.
 Insomnia is a common side effect of detox and withdrawal, whereas the return to regular, restful sleeping patterns is one of the clearest signs that your treatment is working.